 Uncomment this setting to configure it.
-Cray recommends keeping the default value of 'sdb'; however, if this site wishes xtdbsyncd to run on the boot node instead, change the value to 'boot' (xtdbsyncd running on the boot node was the default in releases prior to CLE 6.0.UP02).
+Cray recommends keeping the default value of 'sdb'; however, if this site wishes xtdbsyncd to run on the boot node instead, change the value to 'boot.'

 #cray sdb.settings.database.data.synchost: sdb

 3.5.1.36 Update cray_service_node Worksheet